wireapp/wire-server/docs/src/understand/single-sign-on/trouble-shooting.md

 If your IdP does not support different entityID / issuer for different apps, keep reading.
-At the time of writing this section, there is no support for multi-team IdP issuers in team-settings, so you have two
+At the time of writing this section, there is no support for multi-team IdP issuers in the team management app, so you have two
 options: (1) use the rest API directly; or (2) contact our customer support and send them the link to this section.